-The main contribution of this paper was to assess ANN rainfallrunoff models under different input meteorological parameters for a better understanding of the hydrological behavior of the Mono River basin.
+The main contribution of this paper is to investigate ANN rainfall-runoff models under different input meteorological parameters for a better understanding of the hydrological behavior of the Mono River basin.
 The study of the rainfall-runoff variability showed a strong correlation between rainfall and runoff and highlights the main role played by the Nangbéto dam in the non-linearity of the rainfall-runoff relationship at the Athiémé outlet.
 Using ANN models under different input meteorological parameters with the Levenberg-Marquardt algorithm allowed us to simulate river flow and gave good performances (Nash criterion varies between 86% and 99%).
 The investigated models were very efficient and gave simulated flows almost identical to the observed flows.
 However, as much input variables are numerous, as more the model of ANN is efficient.
 The implementation of the most efficient model (i.e. Model 1) in the Mono River basin at Nangbéto outlet yielded also to good results and confirms, therefore, the generalization capacity of ANN.
-The ANN approach is a promising tool to solve problems in water resources and management and can be considered good alternatives for modeling non-linear hydrological applications, such as the rainfall-runoff process.
+The ANN approach is a promising tool to solve problems in water resources and management.